alfonmga/kickback-server/README.md

 Google Firestore is used as the backend storage, with separate storage databases for dev and live.

+More info on server is available [in the docs](https://github.com/noblocknoparty/docs/blob/master/BackendServer.md).

 ## Branches

 * `dev` - Default branch, where latest development takes place